kyma-incubator/compass/docs/investigations/file-upload-with-graphql.md

 Vanilla graphql does not support uploading files.
 However, you can use one of the following workarounds:
 - Multipart Request Spec implemented in gqlgen library
 - Base64 data encoding
-- Middleware which handles file uploading
+- Middleware which handles uploading files

 ## Upload files with gqlgen 0.9.0 library

-1. Use the following schema.graphql:
+1. Use the following `schema.graphql`:
 ```graphql
 # The `Upload` scalar type represents a multipart file upload.
 # It is already implemented in gqlgen library, so we can use it straight away.